Dramatic play is one of the best forms of play for language development, however all forms of play will support language development.

-Turn taking is an important part of language development as it is what makes up conversations.
+Turn taking is an important part of language development as it is what makes conversations flow.

 If one person does all the talking, the other communicative partner will get bored and tune out.

-This is quite advanced for young children and the most primitive form of turn taking starts during play.
+This is quite advanced for young children but luckily the most primitive form of turn taking starts during play.